firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/rules.md

 * When the amount is more than *X*.
 * When the budget is *X*.

+All triggers are case-insensitive.

 Rules can be set to be "strict" or not.
 If a rule is set to be strict, ALL triggers must match for the rule to fire.
 If a rule is not strict, ANY trigger is enough.

-All triggers are case-insensitive
+!!! info
+    This can be useful if you wish to match ANY description, for example.
+If your transactions are described "groceries" or "went shopping" or "got food" then a *non-strict* rule could match all of them by adding 3 triggers with different content.

 ### Special triggers